vandong9/Learn-Go/README.md

 # Module
   function init() will be call automatically at program startup, after global variables have been initialized build module by command: go build,  the output if execute file BUT can not execute directly, Need to move to directory which install go (ex: /usr/local/go/bin) to be able to called

+  cmd:  go build will build and cache in local
+  cmd: go clean -modcache   to clean download modules

 # Package
   command go mod init <module name> will create  go.mod